xmartinezpujol/react-tv/README.md

 * especial-x-men list doesn't exist.
 I saw the 404 from API, but left it on the requested lists so you can see that deprecated lists have no impact on the normal behaviour of the app.
 If a list fails, everything just works fine.

+* I had no endpoint for the Home Hero Carousel, so I ended up mocking it with images from The Movie Database.